In conversation with John Lees

 What are the wider trends you’re seeing in the employment market and career transitions – and how do you expect these to develop over the coming years?

-The most important trend before the 2020 lockdown was what I call jobs ‘going underground’ – the disappearance of most conventionally advertised jobs.
+The most important trend before the pandemic was what I call jobs ‘going underground’ – the disappearance of most conventionally advertised jobs.

 We're all conditioned by the late 20th Century job market, where vacancies were clearly identifiable and application processes predictable.